HOWTOKILLAMONSTER/HOWTOKILLAMONSTER/README.md

 ⏔⏔⏔ ꒰ ✦ ꒱ ⏔⏔⏔

-❝ Bait and switch
-.
-One and all, full of shit! ❞
+❝ When every star is gone, and lights turn into red, she cuts herself raw.
+PLAYING DEAD. ❞

 ¿¿¿